Insurance Claims Against the Council

 In most circumstances, the council uses an external company to review its claims and make a decision as to whether or not the council is legally liable for the loss.
 You will, therefore, receive notification from the company (currently Gallagher Bassett International) telling you the outcome of your claim.

-Personal information you provide will be treated confidentially at all times and may be used in a number of ways, in particular for the following purposes:
+The personal information you provide will be treated confidentially at all times and may be used in a number of ways, in particular for the following purposes:

 • Making decisions about whether to settle or reject your claim